yunishi3/3D-FCR-alphaGAN/README.md

 # While Editting......

-# Fully Convolutional Auto Encoding Generative Adversarial Networks for 3D Multi Object Scenes
+# Fully Convolutional Auto-Encoding Generative Adversarial Networks for 3D Multi Object Scenes
 This repository contains the source code for Fully Convolutional Auto Encoding Generative Adversarial Networks for 3D Multi Object Scenes which is my work at Stanford AI Lab as a visiting scholar.
 Special thanks to Christopher Choi and Prof. Silvio Savarese.